 Statistical analysis is a vital part of good medical research.
-But it’s equally vital that patients and caregivers not get misleading impressions from the numbers they read.
+But it’s equally vital that patients and caregivers not get misleading impressions from the statistics and numbers they read.

 First, realize that statistics apply to populations, not individuals.
 32% of humans have blue eyes and 25% have brown, but that doesn’t mean that your two eyes are 32% blue and 25% brown – you’re an individual, not the population.